 The course is designed for practicing otolaryngologists, as well as residents and fellows in otolaryngology training programs, and other health care providers interested in a comprehensive update on advances in medical and surgical care of disease of the ears, nose and throat and related structures.

 The central goal of this CME activity is enhance the day-to-day care provided by community-based otolaryngologists in Texas and across the country.
-The faculty will discuss these disease entities: chronic rhinosinusitis, allergic fungal rhinosinusitis, otitis media, tonsillitis, and obstructive sleep apnea.
-In addition, the faculty will discuss these technologies: balloon sinuplasty, surgical robotics, and surgical navigation.
+The faculty will discuss these topics: chronic rhinosinusitis, cochlear implants, nasal obstruction, cough, E&M coding tips, obstructive sleep apnea, opioids in ENT, OR optimization for pediatric ENT cases, PE tubes, post nasal drip and tonsillectomy.
+In addition, the faculty will discuss these technologies: balloon sinuplasty, intranasal cryoablation and surgical navigation.
 All information will be presented with emphasis upon care delivery for common ENT conditions, and thus, the explicit intent it to positively influence the care provided by course participants when they return to their clinical practices.